BoltzExchange/boltz-client/docs/configuration.md

 # Custom referral ID to use when creating swaps
 referralId = "my-referral"

 # Threshold used to merge persisted Liquid wallet updates.
+Set to 0 to disable.
 # walletMergeThreshold = 100

 [LIGHTNING]